jawordpressorg/community-handbook/meetup-organizer/getting-started/interest-form.md

 # Meetup Interest Form

 We have a central account at meetup.com for WordPress meetups.
-If you’d like to start a meetupMeetup All local/regional gatherings that are officially a part of the WordPress world but are not WordCamps are organized through [https://www.meetup.com/](https://www.meetup.com/).
-A meetup is typically a chance for local WordPress users to get together and share new ideas and seek help from one another.
-Searching for ‘WordPress’ on meetup.com will help you find options in your area. group in your city, we’ll cover the meetup.com dues if you promise to stick to a few simple guidelines with the meetup group:
+If you’d like to start a meetup group in your city, we’ll cover the meetup.com dues if you promise to stick to a few simple guidelines with the meetup group:

 1. WordPress Meetups are for the benefit of the WordPress community as a whole, not specific businesses or individuals.
 All actions that I take as an organizer are with the best interest of the community in mind.
 2. Membership in the local meetup group is open to all who wish to join, regardless of ability, skill, financial status or any other criteria.